smahmud27/leo/README.md

-before every thing just creat the file.
+before every thing just creat the database on xampp.